rwxrob/k8s.k8sapp-grafana/README.md

 # k8s.k8sapp-grafana

 ## Description

-This k8sapp contains Grafana and an enclosed MariaDB instance backing it.
+This k8sapp contains Grafana derived from the bitnama/grafana Helm chart.
 An Istio VirtualServer is also provided.
-A Job with a ServiceAccount to dynamically create a ConfigMap containing the required `grafana.ini` file from a secure ConfigMap template filled with the secrets required by this version of Grafana.

 ## Prerequisites